kailongzh/kailongzh.github.io/_pages/about.md

 Hello and welcome!

-I'm a fourth-year PhD student at the University of Tennessee, Knoxville.
-In May 2025, I will be graduating and begin my postdoc.

-More updates will come soon!
+I'm a postdoctoral scholar at the University of Kentucky, where I work with Dr. Jian Shi and Dr. Qing Shao.
+My research focuses on critical metal extraction from waste batteries by combining chemical simulations, machine learning, and wet experimentation.